doddahulugappa/ProductBackend/README.md

 ```

 create .env file and paste the data from sample env by updating blank variables
-default one can be used as it is
+and default one use as it is

 ```